 No matter what your opinion is on Prop.
 46, all Californians will have the opportunity to make their voices heard on November 4th.
 Learn more about the issue before you vote by visiting California’s Official Voter Information Guide.

 If you or your loved one has been injured by medical malpractice in California, Arizona, New Mexico or Utah, the experienced injury attorneys based in the Phoenix, AZ office at Phillips Law Group are here to help.
-Call or text 1-800-706-3000 to set up your free initial consultation today!
+Call 1-800-706-3000 to set up your free initial consultation today!